zdata-inc/openWakeWord/README.md

 ![Github CI](https://github.com/dscripka/openWakeWord/actions/workflows/tests.yml/badge.svg)

+# 'Koda stop' experimentation

+This repo contains changes made to openWakeWord to train a wake word model to allow for Koda to respond to someone saying 'koda stop' while it is speaking.
+Below I summarize noteworthy pieces of information that might be relevant if trying to pick up this line of work.
+It's pretty quick and dirty, but may be better than having nothing to go off 6 months down the line.

+## Installation

+This was a pain.
+I ran into a variety of issues when running the `notebooks/automatic_model_training.ipynb` script.
+I have included a `requirements.txt` that hopefully can be used as a starting point to debugging what versions of dependencies actually need to be installed to get the tool working.
+Note, however that a lot of the issues I did face in getting that notebook to run were in the conversion of ONNX to tflite in the final cell.
+However, it's fine to just use ONNX so this is actually optional.

+Unfortunately, `notebooks/automatic_model_training.ipynb` clones it's own version of the repo so things get quite messy.
+The best thing to do is directly run the `train.py` script, referring to the notebook to get the datasets when setting up the `my_model.yaml`.
+Ignore FMA because I didn't end up using it.
+Instead, generate Koda audio using `synthetic_speech.py` which will require having riva installed (not in the requirements, I ran it in a different environment).
+As of writing, all the data needed is at `mddlbox:/home/oadams/koda-stop/openwakeword`

+## Experiments

+I did a bunch of experiments.
+The results are documented [here](https://docs.google.com/spreadsheets/d/1-Ux308CbmQ89BdXY8lgB1-dsDc4j2QjYtTHbcCWe9WQ/edit?gid=0#gid=0).
+The config used is tracked in git and is called `my_model.yaml`.
+Since the model name is in the config, you can search the git history to find a model in question to see the state of the code that produced it.
+Data is not tracked, however so if you can't access `mddlbox:/home/oadams/koda-stop/openwakeword` you'll need to regenerate the synthetic data and it will be slightly different.

+## Overview of changes made

+For the most part the git history and commit messages should give insight into what changes were made, but I'll highlight the ones that really seemed to matter here:
+- tensorboard support
+- Fixing batch loading bug where consecutive batches would use the same example
+- Decreasing signal-to-noise ratio when augmenting clips by adding background noise.
+- Added background noise of koda speaking in data augmentation.
+- When synthesizing negative adversarial examples, we do not allow words within the phrase to count as negative examples.
+For example, the default behaviour was that if the stop phrase is 'koda stop', then 'koda' and 'stop' in isolation are taken as negative adversarial examples.
+But this just seems to hurt recall too much, especially since it's natural for there to be a slight pause between 'koda' and 'stop' when a human says it, but the speech synthesis model never includes a variable pause when making positive examples.
+- Increased ratio of positive examples to negative background speech.
+Also increased ratio of negative adversarial examples to negative background speech.
+- Some minor changes to the prediction architecture, just increasing the hidden size.
+- Data augmentation happens with a batch size of 1 for maximum diversity.
+This is because batches of > 1 use all the same clip of speech and 2s segment of clip.

+## Promising avenues going forward

+Some avenues to explore:
+- Unfreeze the google embeddings so we can finetune them.
+I'm not super sure on this but it's possible it will be useful to get it to better handle our domain of koda speech as background noise.
+There are risks of overfitting though.
+- Generate more diverse background speech.
+- Clean up and refactor the oww repo.
+- use the speex noise suppression on linux
+- Tune max_negative_weight scaling.
+- Tune ratio of positive examples to negative background speech and negative adversarial examples too.

+## Cliffnotes on the architecture

+- All clips are 2s.
+If there is a wake word in it, it occurs roughly at the end of the clip.
+Everything is a mono WAV sampled at 16kHz.
+- Clips get converted to mel spectrograms: 197 frames of dimension 32.
+So roughly one frame per 10ms.
+- We then get 16 overlapping windows of the mel spectrogram, with each window of length 76 frames.
+Each of these windows is fed into the Google speech embeddings independently.
+So the result is 16 frames of 96 features.
+- A DNN head flattens this 16x96 and then makes a positive / negative prediction of the entire 2s frame.
+Doesn't that feel wrong?
+Yep, you have multiple independent parameters that should be the same across time, but aren't.
+Anyway, that's the openWakeWord default and even though RNNs are supported they didn't seem to do much better.
+I'm sure there are potential gains on the architecture side, though.
+- Note that at inference time, the `examples/detect_from_microphone.py` appears to feed each frame into the model for an independent prediction, but behind the scenes the model caches recent history and is in fact making a prediction on an entire 2s window.

 # openWakeWord

 openWakeWord is an open-source wakeword library that can be used to create voice-enabled applications and interfaces.
 It includes pre-trained models for common words & phrases that work well in real-world environments.